The UVA Rotunda seen from the street, with blurred streaks of lights from cars going by

 Social Studies Education: Ph.D. - Doctor of Philosophy in Education

-Close student-faculty mentorship and an emphasis on applied research prepare graduates of the Ph.D. in Social Studies Education program for careers in university settings or at research organizations.
+Close student-faculty mentorship and an emphasis on applied research prepare graduates of the Ph.D. in education with a concentration in social studies education program for careers in university settings or at research organizations.

 At a Glance